Home Equity Agreement: A Solution for Loan Rejection

 There are eligibility requirements you must meet to qualify for a home equity agreement, which can vary slightly by provider:

-• Type of property – residential real estate, including condos, townhouses, single-family houses, manufactured homes, and multi-family properties with up to four units.
+• The property type must be residential real estate, including single-family condos, townhouses, houses, manufactured homes, and multi-family properties with up to four units.

 • The property must be your primary residence, second home, or rental property.
 Co-op-owned properties don’t qualify.